dscc-admin-ch/lomas/CONTRIBUTING.md

 ./run_linter.sh
 ```

 There should be no error or warning, otherwise the linting github action will fail.
+All configurations are in `lomas/server/pyproject.toml` and `lomas/client/pyproject.toml`.

 As detailed below, we rely on GitHub workflows to automatically run these checks on pull requests, ensuring consistency and quality across all contributions.